-Learn how to download, install, use, and manage custom fonts on your iOS device to create rich typographic experiences that fit specific moods and styles to give your documents a distinct personality.
+Learn how to download, install, use, and manage custom fonts on your iOS device to create rich typographic experiences that fit specific moods and styles and give your documents a distinct personality.

 Download custom fonts

-You can obtain custom fonts by downloading specialized apps from the App Store that bundle them, or you can install them manually via configuration profiles.
+You can obtain custom fonts by downloading them from the Settings app or by using specialized third-party font apps from the App Store.
+You can also install them manually via configuration profiles.
+All methods are listed below.

 After you download the fonts app, open it and install/activate the desired fonts.
 Note that some of the font styles may be free, while others require an in-app purchase.

-Note: Many third-party keyboard apps have fonts in their name and show up in the App Store search results, but they all may not let you install custom fonts.
+- Many third-party keyboard apps have fonts in their name and show up in the App Store search results, but not all apps allow you install custom fonts.

 Using a configuration profile